-RA Candidates must meet the following Minimum Qualifications (by date of hire):
+RA Candidates must meet the following Minimum Qualifications (by time of application and date of hire unless otherwise designated):

-- Have 24 units completed (12 credits must be at Pacific)
+- Have 24 units completed by time of hire (12 credits must be at Pacific)

 - Have a minimum GPA of 2.5 (semester & cumulative) at time of application and at time of hire

-- Be in good judicial standing (may not violate policies if currently on probation, be serving a suspension or a suspension in abeyance )
+- Be in good conduct standing (may not violate policies if currently on probation, be serving a suspension or a suspension in abeyance )

 - Be a registered/degree-seeking student

 - Opening/Closing Building - All staff will participate in opening/closing the buildings at the start and end of each semester.
-This will require staff to arrive about two weeks prior to the building opening and stay several days past the official close date of the buildings.
+This will require staff to arrive about three weeks prior to the building opening and stay several days past the official close date of the buildings.

-- Holiday Duty - All Staff members will participate in Holiday Duty Rotations.
-Holiday Duty includes: Thanksgiving Break, Winter Break and Spring Break.
+- Holiday Duty - All staff members will participate in holiday duty rotations.
+Holiday duty includes: Thanksgiving Break and Spring Break.
 Staff should not make travel plans until after speaking with their supervisor.

 - RA Training Requirements

-Staff members are required to attend training and continuing development sessions/meeting to develop their skills and knowledge.
+Staff members are required to attend training and continuing development sessions to develop their skills and knowledge.
 Therefore, you will be asked to plan your schedule accordingly to make sure you are present for each of the required trainings listed below.
-You will be required to return to campus early, during the summer and the winter breaks to attend the August and January trainings - usually between 1-2 weeks before the start of class.
-Training is imperitive to the RA position and attendance is mandatory.
-RAs cannot be enrolled in classes during Summer Session IIIand cannot work Orientation 3 due to August training.
+You will be required to return to campus early, during the summer and the winter breaks to attend the August and January trainings - usually between 1-3 weeks before the start of class.
+Training is imperative to the RA position and attendance is mandatory.
+RAs cannot be enrolled in classes during Summer Session III and cannot work Orientation 3 due to August training.

-- August Training - All staff will participate in training which will take place approximately 2 weeks prior to the start of classes in August.
+- August Training - All staff will participate in training which will take place approximately three (3) weeks prior to the start of classes in August.

-- Continuing Development Sessions - All staff will participate in 2-3 continuing development sessions throughout the semester.
+- Continuing Development Sessions - All staff will participate in at least one (1) continuing development sessions throughout the semester.
 Time, locations and topics will be disclosed each semester.

-- Community Staff Meetings - Staffs will participate in weekly staff meetings with their Residence Director.
+- Community Staff Meetings - Staffs will participate in weekly staff and one-on-one meetings with their Residence Director.
 These meetings are intended to share important information, plan programs and events, and develop as a team.